Blackhyle History, Family Crest & Coats of Arms

 Important Dates for the Blackhyle family

 This web page shows only a small excerpt of our Blackhyle research.
-Another 181 words (13 lines of text) covering the years 1420, 1671, 1655, 1716, 1708 and 1716 are included under the topic Early Blackhyle History in all our PDF Extended History products and printed products wherever possible.
+Another 193 words (14 lines of text) covering the years 1420, 1420, 1499, 1547, 1655, 1716, 1708, 1716, 1690, 1694, 1792, 1760, 1763, 1770 and 1667 are included under the topic Early Blackhyle History in all our PDF Extended History products and printed products wherever possible.

 Blackhyle Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Blackhyle has appeared include Blackhall, Blackall, Blakhall, Blaikhall and many more.

 Early Notables of the Blackhyle family (pre 1700)

 Another 91 words (6 lines of text) are included under the topic Early Blackhyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blackhyle family to Ireland

 Some of the Blackhyle family moved to Ireland, but this topic is not covered in this excerpt.

 Another 40 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Blackhyle family to the New World and Oceana
+Migration of the Blackhyle family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Blackhyle arrived in North America very early: Agnes Blackhall, aged 26; who settled in New York in 1774.